How to Get Power of Attorney for a Parent

 Updated: Thursday 8th January 2026

-Supporting an ageing parent often means helping with finances, healthcare, or planning for the future.
-One of the most important legal protections you can put in place is a Lasting Power of Attorney.
-This allows a parent to choose who can make decisions for them if they are ever unable to do so themselves.
-Understanding how the process works makes it far easier to approach with confidence and care.
+One of the most important legal protections you can put in place for your is an LPA.
+This allows a parent to choose who could make decisions for them if they’re ever unable to do so themselves through loss of capacity.
+Understanding how the whole thing works makes it easier to approach it with confidence.

-Many families choose to put both in place so that all aspects of life are protected and there is no uncertainty later on.
+Most families choose to put both in place so that there is no uncertainty if capacity is lost.

-Choosing attorneys and completing the forms
+How to choose attorneys and complete the forms

 Signing, witnessing, and registering the LPA